Central Fire Station, Singapore

-The Central Fire Station (Chinese: 中央消防局; Balai Bomba Pusat) is the oldest existing fire station in Singapore, and is located at Hill Street in the Museum Planning Area, within the Central Area.
-It is opposite Funan mall.
+Central Fire Station (Chinese: 中央消防局; Balai Bomba Pusat) is a fire station in Hill Street, Singapore.
+The oldest fire station in Singapore, it is located in the Museum Planning Area, which is within the Central Area.
 The building currently houses the Civil Defence Heritage Gallery, the official museum of the Singapore Civil Defence Force.
 The fire station is gazetted as a national monument of Singapore in 1996.

 History

 In the late 19th century and early 20th century, Singapore had only small, makeshift fire stations around town for volunteer firefighters to operate out of.
 In 1905, Montague William Pett came up with the idea of having a Central Fire Station to replace the small, makeshift fire stations.

 The Central Fire Station was built on Hill Street in 1908 at the cost of $64,000.
 The fire station had a three-storey main building and garages for motorised fire engines.
 It also had dormitories for about 68 firemen, areas for repairs, a training yard and a lookout tower.

 Over the next 30 years, extensions were built to accommodate the growing fire fighting force.

 In 1996, the Central Fire Station was gazetted as a national monument of Singapore.

 In 1998, the fire station underwent major renovation to reconstruct internally and also cosmetic changes.
 Old building blocks were demolished to install modern facilities, such as new dormitories and parking bays for fire trucks.
 The original 32-m tower block was restored instead of being demolished.